mrmanc/pairing-cards/README.md

 1. Describe the task in your own words
    This helps to ensure that you actually understand it and that your understanding is the same as the other person's.
 Using your own words forces your brain to think about it differently.
 You might find at this point that you can’t describe it.
 1. Look at how you can simplify it
    Finding a starting point for a problem can be tough.
 If there’s a way to simplify the problem, you can get started quicker.
-If there are four rules, only consider the first one.
+If there are four rules, ignore three of them.
 Would it be easier to solve if there were only one item of input?
 Perhaps you can use some really simple input to start with so that you don’t need to consider different formats, etc.
 1. Define the inputs and outputs
    Think about the problem as a function.
 What are the parameters?
 Do they have specific types?
 What do the items represent?
 What value do you need to return, and what type is it?
 1. Write the steps you’d take